-It is now some 5 years since a pioneering new community project was launched in Aldeburgh.
+It is now almost 6 years since a pioneering new community project was launched in Aldeburgh.
 (July 2012).

 Aldeburgh Baptist church were keen to get more involved in meeting the needs of the community, in particular, but not solely, the needs of the elderly.